mactul/powermake/tutorials/05-configuration-and-crosscompilation/README.md

 For example, specifying that you want to compile in 32 bits with clang in the global configuration and then specifying that you want to compile in 64 bits in the local config will result in a final configuration that specify clang/64 bits.

 > [!IMPORTANT]
-> As seen above, PowerMake is able to infers all unspecified fields to find a value coherent with what you specifically specified.
+> As seen above, PowerMake is able to infer all unspecified fields to find a value coherent with what you specifically specified.
 > However, it will ***never*** infer a field that you have specified somewhere.
 For example if you specify in the global config that your C++ compiler is clang++ and then you try to compile with:
 > ```sh
 > CC=i686-w64-mingw32-gcc python makefile.py -rv